akmubi/springerMetaInfo/README.md

-# springerMetaParserUltraDoNotUse
+# springerMetaInfo

 ## Install
 Download latest executable in [*releases*](https://github.com/akmubi/springerMetaParserUltraDoNotUse/releases)

 ## Prerequisites
+Before using executable you must get:
+1. Springer API key
-1. Before using executable you must get **an access key ID** and **a secret access key** from your administrator in Amazon IMA and ask for following rights:
+2. **an access key ID** and **a secret access key** from your administrator in Amazon IMA and ask for following rights:
 + ListTables
 + DescribeTable
 + CreateTable
 + DeleteItem
 + DeleteTable
 + PutItem
-2. If you want to upload PDF files to S3, ask your administrator for theese rights:
+3. If you want to upload PDF files to S3, ask your administrator for theese rights:
 + ListBucket
 + CreateBucket
 + ListAllMyBuckets